dhairyab0069/Q-Clicker/ProjectDescription.md

 Facade design pattern: The facade design pattern will enable the user to easily access the systems functionality using a facade class.

 Apart from this, our system should use Continuous Integration and Deployment (CI/CD) to ensure our platform is continuously updated to merge new features and fix any bugs.
 We shall enable automated testing and deploy quickly without errors.
+We will use dockerized deployment.